- Video: Cradle Cap in Babies

 While no specific reason has been pinpointed towards the manifestation of cradle cap, there can be several underlying causes that trigger this condition.

-An excessive production of sebum by the sebaceous glands can cause cradle cap.
+Excessive production of sebum by the sebaceous glands can cause cradle cap.
 Sebum keeps the skin smooth and supple.
-However, if the glands are clogged for whatever reason, they go into an overdrive state with the express intent of unblocking themselves.
-This causes the yellowish crusts on the scalp.
+However, if the glands are clogged for whatever reason, they go into an overdrive state with the intent of unblocking themselves.
+This causes yellowish crusts on the scalp.

 If your child is exposed to damp heat, as in places that have high humidity during summer, then this could cause cradle cap.
 The heat will dry out the sebaceous glands, causing them to overwork.
 Due to the dampness, your baby could also suffer from diaper rash.

 A fungal infection, such as the Malassezia fungus that affects the sebaceous glands could cause cradle cap.